PixelsCamp/talks/2019/confessions-of-a-developer-how-to-defeat-imposter-syndrome_matteo-bruno.md

-_Confessions of a developer: how to defeat imposter syndrome and turn it in an invaluable asset_
+Confessions of a developer: how to defeat imposter syndrome?
 =================================================

 * Speaker   : **Matteo Bruno**